CTU-SematX/Lego-doc/docs/development/seed-data.md

 - ✅ Stable identifiers for docs and tests
 - ✅ Consistent across environments

-!!! tip "Aim for Quality Over Quantity"
+::: tip Aim for Quality Over Quantity
 Don't model an entire city—provide:

     - A small number of districts or areas